-SAFE SCHOOL DIRECTOR
+SAFE SCHOOL DIRECTORDale Velk

 Each school in the Murrieta Valley Unified School District has an Emergency and Disaster Preparedness Plan which specifies procedures for dealing with fire, flood, earthquakes, acts of violence, hazardous materials, disaster recovery organization and student accountability following a significant emergency or disaster.
 Emergency drills (evacuation, duck & cover, and lockdown) are conducted regularly throughout the school year, and each school site maintains an emergency bin of basic survival necessities.
-For more information on emergency preparedness, contact school principals or Dale Velk.
+For more information on emergency preparedness, contact your school principal or Dale Velk.

 Murrieta Valley Unified School District maintains a firm policy prohibiting all forms of discrimination.
 Religious, racial, or sexual harassment or violence against students or employees is discrimination. read more. . .